abitdodgy/cfw-usermanager/README.md

 COLDFUSION ON WHEELS USER MANAGER DEMO
 ======================================

 CFW User Manager is a demo app for ColdFusion one Wheels.
 It's meant to be a toolkit for kickstarting a project that requires session management, password reset, and user and management functionality.
-The tag "demo app" will be removed in due time once more of the functionality is complete.

 Current Version